Best places to live in America

 - Median household income: $113,802

-Near Atlanta, Alpharetta, Georgia, is home to the park-like Ameris Bank Amphitheatre for concerts; a 50-acre Equestrian Center; and the Big Creek Greenway, a wildlife-filled conservation park for jogging, biking, and inline skating.
+Near Atlanta, Alpharetta, Georgia, is home to the park-like Ameris Bank Amphitheatre for concerts; Wills Park Equestrian Center, which spans 50 acres; and the Big Creek Greenway, a wildlife-filled conservation park for jogging, biking, and inline skating.
 Its City Center is a 26-acre locale that includes the downtown historic district, shops and restaurants, office space, luxury apartments, and green space.

 You may also like: What retirement is like in 50 places around the world